Rugby union in England: Interest in the population and viewing figures

-In terms of average attendance, the Aviva Premiership is the third best attended club competition in England behind the top two association football leagues, the Premier League and The Championship.
-The highest club attendances at Aviva Premiership matches are starting to become similar to some of the lower attended matches in football's Championship, with game attendances averaging 12,500 in 2011 compared with 17,400 in the football Championship.
+In terms of average attendance, the Gallagher Premiership is the third best attended club competition in England behind the top two association football leagues, the Premier League and The Championship.
+The highest club attendances at Gallagher Premiership matches are starting to become similar to some of the lower attended matches in football's Championship, with game attendances averaging 12,500 in 2011 compared with 17,400 in the football Championship.

 Historically rugby union was a participatory sport rather than a spectator sport in England and attendances at club games were low.
 Leicester Tigers for example averaged less than a hundred spectators in the 1970s.
 However, attendances at Twickenham for the national team have always been very high.
 Games in the Six Nations Championship and Rugby World Cup have always been shown on network TV.
-Many people watch these games but don't follow club rugby, mainly due to the fact that the pay-TV Sky Sports owns the rights to the game broadcasts, and highlights are rarely shown on network television.
+Th Six Nations, in particular, has a national cultural latency far in excess of the club game, and many people watch these games but don't follow club rugby.

 Research from 2003 stated that the majority of spectators are from the AB1 demographic group with a gender ratio of approximately 80% male and 20% female at live domestic professional matches.
 However, this is a general picture of the sport across the country as a whole and, in some parts of the country, the game has widespread grassroots support.
 This is particularly true of the West Country, especially in Cornwall and in the cities of Bristol, Bath and Gloucester, where the game is more popular without significant class differentiation.
 In the Midlands, the game competes with football and the larger clubs, such as Leicester Tigers, Northampton Saints and Coventry, have considerable fanbases and strong traditions.

-The national team
+The national teams

 The England national team is currently the second best team in the history of the Six Nations Championship with three titles and one Grand Slam.
 When taking into account the Home Nations and Five Nations tournaments, England has more title and Grand Slams than any other nation.
 England contest the Calcutta Cup with Scotland and the Millennium Trophy with Ireland as part of the Six Nations Championship.
-They were World Champions from 2003–2007 and also made the finals of the 1991 and 2007 World Cups.
-World Rugby currently ranks England at 3rd out of 95 union-playing countries.
+They were World Champions from 2003 to 2007 and also made the finals of the 1991 and 2007 World Cups.
+World Rugby currently ranks England men at 3rd out of 95 union-playing countries.
 They play their home games at Twickenham in Middlesex.
 "Swing Low, Sweet Chariot" is a song associated with the national rugby union team even though it was originally sung by black slaves on the cotton fields in the south of the U.S.A.
 Every four years the British and Irish Lions go on tour with players from England as well as Ireland, Scotland and Wales.

+England's Red Roses won the 2025 Women's Rugby World Cup.